matplotlib/matplotlib/doc/api/toolkits/mplot3d.rst

 ***********

 .. note::
-   `.pyplot` cannot be used to add content to 3D plots, because it's function sigantures are strictly 2D and cannot handle the additional information needed for 3D.
+   `.pyplot` cannot be used to add content to 3D plots, because its function signatures are strictly 2D and cannot handle the additional information needed for 3D.
 Instead, use the explicit API by calling the respective methods on the `.Axes3D` object.